teresy/tis-interpreter/INSTALL.md

 This is tis-interpreter, an interpreter of C for detecting undefined behavior.

-To compile, dependencies are a recent version of the OCaml compiler, the Zarith library of OCaml bindings for GMP, and findlib.
+To compile, dependencies are version 4.02.3 of the OCaml compiler, the Zarith library of OCaml bindings for GMP, and findlib.
+As of this writing (April 2016), this means that the OCaml package from your Linux distribution is likely to be too old.
+Your best bet is Opam, which is likely to be available as a package in your distribution and can make the installation of recent OCaml and OCaml dependencies a breeze.

 Configure with:
 ```